kevinlmf/Time_Series_Forecasting/README.md

 | GDP Growth | ARIMA | 0.45 | 12.3% | 0.28 |
 | Energy Demand | Transformer | 1.2 | 3.4% | 0.85 |

-## Support

-For questions and support:
-- Open an issue on GitHub
-- Check the documentation in `docs/`
-- Review example applications in `applications/`